frequently asked questions

 IF I need to CANCEL OR RESCHEDULE MY appointment HOW MUCH NOTICE DO I NEED TO GIVE?

-If you would like to reschedule or cancel a session kindly inform me at least 24 hours prior to the appointed consultation
+If you would like to reschedule or cancel a session kindly inform me at least 24 hours prior to the appointed consultation.
+This allows me enough time to reallocate the appointment.

 do you offer couples therapy?